best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 * [rhub](https://r-hub.github.io/rhub/)
 ```

+### Integration testing

+### Systems testing

 ## Use mocks where code cannot be easily decoupled

 Tests should be specific.

 If you can't refactor the code to make it easier to test specific aspects, then Mocks can be useful for removing unwanted factors.
 Mocking is useful for removing things that we don't care about from the the test.
 But should not be used to avoid testing complex parts of code that you've written.